 Explore the American Riviera

 Beyond a stretch of coast that is not yet a part of the CCT lies Santa Barbara.
 Take a walk along the Oceanfront Trail and imagine the Spanish settlers from 1782 arriving by boat.
 Afterwards, check out the town’s most popular spot for four-legged visitors, Arroyo Burro Beach (Hendry's Beach), a clean and quiet stretch of sand where dogs can play off-leash in the surf.
 A little wander along the coast will lead you to Douglas Family Preserve, a 70-acre off-leash area full of winding hiking trails and hidden beaches.
-If you want to get off your feet for a while, DeeTours of Santa Barbara offers dog-friendly city tours and winery tours, so you can taste the region’s world-renowned wines with your pooch by your side.
+If you want to get off your feet for a while, Golden Limo Santa Barbara offers private dog-friendly winery tours, so you can taste the region’s world-renowned wines with your pooch by your side.

 Guests can enjoy beautiful views of Santa Barbara from the pet-friendly rooms at Blue Sands Inn.